 - Charges for booking and cancellation

-- Reminder to ensure bookings are confirmed
+- Reminder to confirm bookings

 - Ease of cancellation when bookings are no longer needed